mkobetic/gpx/README.md

 time: distance @ speed ↑ heading = total distance`
 ```

-It will looks something like this
+It will look something like this

 ```
 17:51:43: 26.8 m @ 5.8 kts ↑ 33° NNE = 0.07 nm